 GRI 305-1, GRI 305-2, GRI Sector disclosure EU12

-In addition to electricity consumption, the vehicles in the fleet, which are indispensable for comprehensive coverage of our extensive grid area and quick access to our systems, also impact the carbon footprint.
-In 2019, these vehicles produced 1,351 tons of CO2.
-170 tons of CO2 were saved compared to the prior year (prior-year figure: 1,521 tons of CO2).
-As part of the sustainability initiative "Act Now", 50Hertz set the objective of achieving a zero-emission vehicle fleet by 2030.
-For this purpose, the existing fleet was analysed and a roadmap for vehicle exchange was developed, including supporting measures, such as the creation of the required charging infrastructure at the administration locations.
+In addition to electricity consumption, our fleet of vehicles (which are crucial for being able to quickly access different parts of our grid area) also have an impact on our carbon footprint.
+In 2021, these vehicles produced 1,586 tonnes of CO2 (2020: 1,351 tonnes of CO2).
+As part of ActNow, 50Hertz has set itself the objective of having a zero-emission vehicle fleet by 2030.
+For this purpose, the existing fleet was analysed and a roadmap for the replacement of vehicles was developed, including supporting measures, such as the establishment of the required charging infrastructure around our administrative sites.

-The service provider atmosfair compensated for the total CO2 emissions from aviation for the second time and for the minor SF6 losses for the first time in the reporting year 2020.
-While the construction and operation of a wind farm in Nicaragua was supported in the prior year, the compensation measures are aimed at promoting a photovoltaic plant in Senegal in 2020.
-The project is in keeping with the UN Sustainable Development Goals (SDG 1, 3, 7, 8, 9, 13 and 17).
+In 2021, SF6 losses were offset via service provider Atmosfair for the second time.
+In 2020, the construction and operation of a wind farm in Nicaragua was supported as part of this, whilst the 2021 compensation payments were used to support a photovoltaic system in Senegal.
+The project is aligned with the UN’s Sustainable Development Goals (SDGs 1, 3, 7, 8, 9, 13 and 17).

-50Hertz was able to comply with the legally prescribed recycling requirement (recycling before disposal) at a recycling rate of about 95%.
+50Hertz was able to adhere to the legally stipulated recycling requirement (recycling before disposal), meeting a recycling rate of 90%.